ridvikpal/emfdscore/README.md

 !pip install git+https://github.com/ridvikpal/emfdscore.git
 ```

+You can then use eMFDscore as a python library as documented in our [tutorial](https://github.com/medianeuroscience/emfdscore/blob/master/eMFDscore_Tutorial.ipynb).

+## Troubleshooting

 Please make sure your spacy version is 3.4.0 (the output of the below code) or else the library won't work!

 ```